 Palacio del Inka | Best Hotel in Historic Centre

 Palacio del Inka A Luxury Collection Hotel has been recently refurbished and offers a Turkish steam bath, a sauna and a Jacuzzi.
-All the modern rooms at this 5-star hotel provide a minibar, plus all the necessities for an enjoyable stay.
+All the modern rooms at this five-star hotel provide a minibar, plus all the necessities for an enjoyable stay.
+The luxurious rooms will undoubtedly make you want to stay longer in the historic centre.

 Pariwana Hostel | Best Hostel in Historic Centre

-Pariwana offers top quality affordable accommodation in a superb location.
-No matter what you get, a share or private room, you can rest assured that your stay here will be one of exceptional comfort (leaving intact your piggy bank)!
+Pariwana offers top-quality affordable accommodation in a superb location.
+No matter what you get, a shared or private room, you can rest assured that your stay here will be one of exceptional comfort!
+Stay in the spacious rooms and meet your new buddies at this epic Cusco hostel.

 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.